Reproducing topological properties with quasi-Majorana states: Phase diagram, wave functions and couplings of quasi-Majoranas

 \section{Phase diagram, wave functions and couplings of quasi-Majoranas}

-\co{The Hamiltonian spectrum shows increasing regions of trivial zero-energy states for increasing smoothness $\sigma$ and decreasing spin-orbit $\alpha$.} Earlier works have presented Hamiltonian spectra as a function of magnetic field, where for specific parameter choices quasi-Majorana states occur in the trivial regime~\cite{Kells2012, Moore2017}.
+\co{The Hamiltonian spectrum shows increasing regions of trivial zero-energy states for increasing smoothness $\sigma$ and decreasing spin-orbit $\alpha$.}

+Earlier works have presented Hamiltonian spectra as a function of the magnetic field, where for specific parameter choices quasi-Majorana states occur in the trivial regime~\cite{Kells2012, Moore2017}.
 To investigate more systematically in which parameter ranges these states occur, we compute a phase diagram as a function of Zeeman energy $E_\text{Z}$ and chemical potential $\mu$.
-To do so, we consider the system Fig.~\ref{fig:setup}(a), decoupled from the lead.
+To do so, we consider the system Fig.~\ref{fig:setup}(a), decoupled from the lead by introducing a hard-wall boundary condition at $x=0$ (sufficiently far into the barrier such that quasi-Majoranas can still form at the barrier slope).
 We compute the energy of the lowest eigenstate of Hamiltonian~\eqref{eq:bdgHam} as a function of $E_\text{Z}$ and $\mu$, see Fig.~\ref{fig:phase_diagrams}.

 In all four panels, inside the topological phase (red line), the lowest energy of the Hamiltonian is exponentially small, indicating the existence of a zero-energy state.
 This zero-energy state only exists in the topological phase for Fig.~\ref{fig:phase_diagrams}(a) and (b), when the potential barrier is steep.
-For a smooth potential, there is a large area of quasi-Majorana states with zero energy outside the topological phase, with growing area as the SOI weakens, see Fig.~\ref{fig:phase_diagrams}(c) and (d).
+For a smooth potential, there is a large area of quasi-Majorana states with zero energy outside the topological phase, with a growing area as the SOI weakens, see Fig.~\ref{fig:phase_diagrams}(c) and (d).

-\co{The corresponding wave functions are partially separated for $E_\text{Z} \sim \mu$, but fully overlap for $E_\text{Z} \ll \mu$.} Reference~\onlinecite{Moore2017} investigated Andreev bound states which are separated by a distance comparable or larger than the coherence length of the system, but less than the system length.
-These partially separated Andreev bound states continuously interpolate between local Andreev bound states and topological Majorana states at the system edges.
-Reference~\onlinecite{Stenger2018} proposed to trap partially separated Andreev bound states in quantum wells, in order to increase their energy splitting.
-In addition to these works, we find realistic parameter regimes with quasi-Majorana states consisting of spatially \textit{completely overlapping} Majorana components, that still have an exponentially suppressed near-zero energy.

-Figure~\ref{fig:wavefunctions}(a) shows the density of quasi-Majorana states that are partially separated, while Fig.~\ref{fig:wavefunctions}(b) shows that for a different choice of parameters, the quasi-Majorana components fully overlap.
-The quasi-Majoranas wave function overlap increases with decreasing SOI strength $\alpha$ and smoothness $\sigma$, and increasing barrier height $V$.